YuriiMotov/FastAPI_study/README.md

 Several known disadvantages of this implementation: 1) it will work if only each user use one connection, 2) if malicious user steal the refresh token, they can block the ability of user to work with system until stolen token expired.

 I think that writing your own authorization methods is not the best solution.
 It's better to use proven library instead.
-I'm going to try integration FastAPI with [keycloak](https://www.keycloak.org/) later.
+I'm going to try integration FastAPI with [keycloak](https://www.keycloak.org/) later. **Update:** [Done](#8-authentication-with-keycloak)

 #### 5. Request rate limit